TwoBitAlchemist/NeoAlchemy/source/apis.rst

 Notice that unlike SqlAlchemy, we have far less to import and we do not need to manually trigger metadata creation.
-We also don't have to explicitly specify a primary label for our underlying :py:class:`NodeType`.
+We also don't have to explicitly specify a label for our underlying :py:class:`Node`.
 NeoAlchemy uses the name of the class if none is specified.

 .. note::